jhpyle/docassemble/_docs/fields.md

 deliberately bypass client-side input validation.
 So even if you have a [jQuery Validation Plugin] rule that works, it is a good idea to include a `validate()` class method.

+## <a name="custom datatype explanation"></a>How custom data types work

+When the server starts, it looks through all of the packages under the `docassemble` namespace and loads every `.py` file that contains a class definition (unless the line `# do not pre-load` is present).
+It is during this initial loading time that `CustomDataType` class definitions are processed and loaded.
+As a result, you do not need to load the `.py` file in your interview with [`modules`] or [`imports`] when you use a `datatype` from a `CustomDataType` class in your YAML.

+When choosing a `name` for your `CustomDataType`, do not use a name that someone else might use.
+Because `CustomDataType` class definitions are processed when the server starts, all `CustomDataType` definitions are global to the server; they are not specific to a particular interview, session, or user.
+If another module is installed on the system (including in the Playground of some other user) that defines a `CustomDataType` with the same `name` as that which you are trying to define, one definition will overwrite the other and you may get confusing results.

 # <a name="fields options"></a>Options for items in `fields`